New for ’21: MRT mapset now available on our website

 The Blue Range isn’t so much a singular mountain range as it is a seemingly chaotic jumble of peaks and ridges, incised by myriad canyons both large and small, the entirety of it drained by the Blue River.
 As such, you won’t find a “Blue Range” labeled by the cartographer’s pen on most maps, but instead references to the Blue Range Primitive Area, which contains a majority of this wild country within its bounds.
 Primitive Area is an early designation, a vestige of 1930’s-era federal management that pre-dates the more modern Wilderness classification.
 Most of the original Primitive Areas would ultimately go on to become official Wilderness areas, but due to local opposition the portion of the Blue Range within Arizona never did.
 It’s a semantic point for the most part; outwardly this is a landscape “where man is a visitor who does not remain,” as the Wilderness Act would otherwise describe it.
 It’s remote, rough, and largely pristine.
 Travel is limited to foot and hoof traffic, and use tends to be light.
 It’s sufficiently wild that the Blue Range was chosen as a primary recovery area for the Mexican gray wolf, where this species increasingly flourishes.
 And it makes for a fitting conclusion for the Mogollon Rim Trail, which journeys across the heart of this scenic region on its way to the New Mexican border.

 Leaving Arizona, you’ll join the route of the Grand Enchantment Trail.
 If you’ll be concluding your hike at Alma (our first encounter with civilization since Blue), then plan on hitchhiking the 65 miles or so from here to Silver City unless you’ve made prior arrangements.
 Otherwise, the GET is your ticket to further adventure, east or west.
 Some hikers may wish to explore the Gila Wilderness, and the Gila Cliff Dwellings in particular makes for a satisfying conclusion to the long journey, with Silver City again within reach.
-See the MRT town guide as well as the GET website for further options.
+Another option, appearing on the most recent incarnation of this mapset, is to finish between Alma and neighboring Glenwood along the renowned Catwalk National Recreation Trail; it’s hard to imagine a more photogenic spot to celebrate the end of the trail.